outjet/scanew/readme.md

 * Sends chunks to Whisper API (`model=whisper-1`)
 * Retries up to 3x on failure
 * Concatenates final transcript
+* Runs hallucination and "smell" checks; if triggered, re-transcribes using `gpt-4o-mini-transcribe` for better accuracy

 ### 4. Filtering